conjurer-rich/fast-flow-flywheel/pages/engagements/custom-engagement.md

 Flexible entry, tailored momentum.
 Build flow your way.

-The Custom Kickstart + Enablement engagement offers a right-sized starting point for organizations that want to build initial traction without the commitment of a full Flywheel rotation—plus the flexibility to grow into ongoing enablement based on outcomes and appetite.
+The Custom Kickstart + Enablement engagement offers a right-sized starting point for organizations that want to build initial traction without the commitment of a full Flywheel rotation, plus the flexibility to grow into ongoing enablement based on outcomes and appetite.

 We combine a light-touch kickstart to uncover flow signals and early friction points with a clear plan for supporting next steps, including the option for embedded coaching and facilitator enablement.